Let New Zealand decide on Māori seats

 In the early 20th century, the emergence of the Young Māori Party, including leaders like Taurekareka Henare, signalled a new generation committed to social reform, public health, and educational advancement.

-Tell the Government leaders to put Māori seats to
+Tell the Government to put Māori seats to

 a binding referendum this election.